theowenyoung/dotfiles/README.md

 1. `make link`: link or copy all dotfiles to the right place
 2. `make unlink`: unlink all things.
 3. `make backup`: backup qBittorrent.conf to dotfiles source, cause you may change the qbittorrent settings from web ui, and qBittorrent run with podman, the qBittorrent.conf file permission does not allow to link.
-4. `ca`: short for `comtrya apply`,but a lot convinience, for example: `ca` for apply current module's dotfiles. `ca all`, apply all. `ca module_name`, apply module's dotfiles whatever your current work direction.
+4. `li`: short for `./scripts/link.sh`,but a lot convinience, for example: `li` for apply current module's dotfiles. `li all`, apply all. `li module_name`, apply module's dotfiles whatever your current work direction.

 ## MacOS Init